 Finally, the program will feature the world premiere of They/Them, an intensely moving and lyrical drama about a transgender teen fighting for their mother’s love.
 They/Them is by Nick Hadikwa Mwaluko.
 Now an East Bay resident, Nick was born in Tanzania and came to the Bay Area by way of New York City where he earned B.A. and M.F.A. degrees from Columbia University.
 They/Them is directed by TWP Associate Artist Norman Patrick Johnson.

-These three plays reflect a wide spectrum of feminist perspectives.
+The three plays of Shifting Spaces reflect a wide spectrum of feminist perspectives.
 Each tells a unique story in a bold and captivating voice.
 Stylistically very different, they all feature characters who fight passionately for and believe courageously in their right to be themselves.

-Shifting Spaces will preview on March 23 and run from March 24 to April 8.
 Performances are Fridays and Saturdays at 8 pm and Sundays at 2 pm at the Live Oak Theater, 1301 Shattuck Avenue, Berkeley, at the corner of Shattuck and Berryman in the “gourmet ghetto” neighborhood of North Berkeley.
 No performance on Sunday, April 1.

 Those Women Productions is committed to making theater accessible to audiences regardless of ability to pay.
 All shows are “choose your own price” with prices ranging from $00.00 to $35.00.
 Tickets at all price levels are available in advance via Brown Paper Tickets or at the door beginning 30 minutes before show time.
 All seating is general admission.